Ye-We1/Ye-We1.github.io/_pages/about.md

   - /about.html
 ---

-My name is Ye Wei and this is my personal website.
+Hello everyone!
+My name is Ye Wei.
+I have just received a B.S. in Electrical and Computer Engineering from Shanghai Jiao Tong University this year, and I will start to pursue my Ph.D. degree in Computer Science at Loughborough University this fall.